Ben has a life-long fascination with animals. Whether they crawl, run, fly, swim or slither, his interest in them never ceases.

 Now don’t quote me on this, but I think dogs have so much to tell us.
 Our relationship with Canis familiaris is not a new phenomenon.
 In reality, dogs have been our trusted companions for thousands of years.

-In more recent times, we have come to understand that canine-human relationships can have a significant impact on our physical and mental well-being.
-As the majority of dog-lovers know, pups can be a stable and enriching force within our families.
+In more recent times, we have come to understand that canine-human relationships can significantly impact our physical and mental well-being.
+As most dog-lovers know, pups can be a stable and enriching force within our families.
 Here are some quotes by authors, actors, politicians, and other celebrities about our favourite four-legged friends.

 Dogs do speak, but only to those who know how to listen.